box-project/box/doc/configuration.md

 be used as is inside the PHAR.
 If true is provided, a new stub will be generated.
 If false (or nothing) is provided, the default stub used by the PHAR class will be used.

-The web (boolean) setting is used when generating a new stub.
-If true is provided, Phar::webPhar() will be called in the stub.